"A voice for Scotland”

 The following speech was given to a conference entitled 'Water and Energy as Instruments for Peace' in Brussels and organised by the parliament's Intergroup on Climate Change, Biodiversity and Sustainable Development on 28 January 2014.

-The following speech was delivered to the European Parliament's Plenary Session in Strasbourg on 10 September 2013.
+The following speech was delivered at the European Parliament's plenary session in Strasbourg on Monday 13 January 2014.

-The following speech was delivered to a meeting of the Parliament's Delegation for Relations with Iraq in the European Parliament in Brussels on 20 June.
+Struan gave the following speech at a meeting of the Delegation for Relations with Iraq on Thursday 7 November in the European Parliament in Brussels.